TelemetryHarbor/harbor-docs/docs/integrations/esp32-soil-sensor.md

 ---
 sidebar_position: 9
 title: ESP32 Soil Monitor
-description: Build an ESP32-based Soil sensor to send soil moister data to Telemetry Harbor.
+description: Build an ESP32-based Soil sensor to send soil moister data to Harbor Scale.
 ---

 # ESP32 Soil Monitoring

 This guide will walk you through building a **low-power ESP32-based soil monitor** using a Soil sensor.
-The device uses **deep sleep mode** to conserve power, waking up at set intervals to collect a soil moister data and send it to your Telemetry Harbor instance for visualization and analysis.
+The device uses **deep sleep mode** to conserve power, waking up at set intervals to collect a soil moister data and send it to your Harbor Scale instance for visualization and analysis.

 ***Repo Link:*** [https://github.com/harborscale/harbor-esp32-soil-sensor](https://github.com/harborscale/harbor-esp32-soil-sensor)